Faheem506pk/big-AGI/docs/config-azure-openai.md

-# Configuring Azure OpenAI Service with `alpha-AGI`
+# Configuring Azure OpenAI Service with `Zaplead`

-The entire procedure takes about 5 minutes and involves creating an Azure account, setting up the Azure OpenAI service, deploying models, and configuring `alpha-AGI` to access these models.
+The entire procedure takes about 5 minutes and involves creating an Azure account, setting up the Azure OpenAI service, deploying models, and configuring `Zaplead` to access these models.

 Please note that Azure operates on a 'pay-as-you-go' pricing model and requires credit card information tied to a 'subscription' to the Azure service.

-## Configuring `alpha-AGI`
+## Configuring `Zaplead`

-If you have an `API Endpoint` and `API Key`, you can configure alpha-AGI as follows:
+If you have an `API Endpoint` and `API Key`, you can configure Zaplead as follows:

-1. Launch the `alpha-AGI` application
+1. Launch the `Zaplead` application
 2. Go to the **Models** settings
 3. Add a Vendor and select **Azure OpenAI**
     - Enter the Endpoint (e.g., 'https://your-openai-api-1234.openai.azure.com/')